2ndsleep/2ndsleep.github.io/_posts/basics/cloud_intro/explainers/2023-12-01-what-is-the-cloud.md

 In the past we'd buy a beefed up physical server that's only doing about 25% of what it's capable of doing.
 Wouldn't it be great if we could use another 25% for something else?
 Like that web server that we don't want to put on the database server?

 That's where virtualization comes in.
 Some smart people thought, wouldn't it be great if we could put, like, two servers on that one server?
 The two servers would be, like "virtual," man (puff, puff, cough, cough :herb:).
-To achieve this wild idea, the physical server hardware would be virtually broken up for each server.
+To achieve this wild idea, the physical server hardware would be broken up - virtually - for each server.

 - **Compute**: The CPU would be shared between each virtual server.
 In the same way that the processor rapidly switches among each application running on your computer to make it appear that each application is running simultaneously, the processor switches among virtual servers so that they appear to be running at the same time.
 - **Memory**: The physical server carves out a section of the physical memory that is exclusive for each virtual server.